flax-lang/flax/notes.md

 ## to investigate

-1. we rely on a lot of places to set `realScope` (and `enclosingScope`) correctly when typechecking structs etc. there should be a better way to do this, probably automatically or something like that. basically anything except error-prone manual setting.
+1. we rely on a lot of places to set `enclosingScope` correctly when typechecking structs etc. there should be a better way to do this, probably automatically or something like that. basically anything except error-prone manual setting.